Bianca Pagdanganan

 Bianca Isabel Pagdanganan (born 28 October 1997) is a Filipino professional golfer.
 As an amateur, she was a dual medalist in the 2018 Asian Games, winning a bronze in the women's individual event, and a gold medal in the team event with Yuka Saso and Lois Kaye Go.

 Early life and education

 A native of Quezon City, Pagdanganan was born on 28 October 1997 to Sam and Bing Pagdanganan and has two siblings.
-She attended the Assumption Antipolo High School graduating from the institution in 2015.
+She attended the Assumption Antipolo graduating from the institution in 2015.
 In 2015, Pagdanganan entered the Gonzaga University in the United States to pursue a major degree in sports management.
 After two years at Gonzaga, Pagdanganan transferred to the University of Arizona.

 Amateur career

 Pagdanganan was influenced by her father to take up golf.
 Her father would bring her along his golf sessions during the weekends.

 Collegiate

 From 2015 to 2017, Pagdanganan played for the golf team of Gonzaga University.
 She later represented the University of Arizona and helped the Arizona Wildcats clinch the 2018 NCAA Division I Women's Golf Championships.
 Her teammates dubbed her as "The Unicorn" for her skills in golf, particularly her long-driving ability.
 She intends to pursue a professional career in golf after graduating from university.